Crypto Taxes Singapore 2026 – No Capital Gains Tax, But Income May Be Taxed

 Reporting to IRAS

-If you have taxable crypto income (trading profits, mining, business receipts), report on your annual income tax return.
-Singapore's tax year is January 1 – December 31.
-Filing deadline: April 15 for individuals.
+If you have taxable crypto income – trading profits, mining income, business receipts – report it on your annual income tax return.
+Singapore's tax year runs January 1 through December 31.
+The filing deadline for individuals is April 15.

 Digital Asset Tax Residency